DoryeLEsteras/QuantumTools/docs/source/user_guide/create_inputs/create_kp_convergence.rst

 Usage
 =====

 Another important magnitude to converge is the k-point mesh.
-You can converge them in a very similar way than the cutoff using this time create_kp_convergence.py:
+You can converge them in a very similar way than the cutoff, using this time 'create_kp_convergence.py':

 .. code-block:: console

-   create_kp_convergence.py -input qe.scf.in -min 2 -max 8 -step 1
+   create_kp_convergence.py -input /mydir/qe.scf.in -min 2 -max 8 -step 1

-This execution will create an homogeneous grid of scf files, with different prefixes and cutoffs in the specified range.
-Also the run files and a launcher.sh ready to submit the calculations will be generated.
+This execution will create an homogeneous grid of scf files, with different prefixes and kmesh in the specified range.
+Again a launcher.sh ready to submit the calculations will be generated.

 Options
 =======